 Data on race and ethnicity of community health board staff are available for 50 community health boards (See Table 7).
-About 11 percent of community health board staff identified as a race other than white.
-This is an increase from 8 percent in 2019.
+About 13 percent of community health board staff identified as a race other than white.
+This is an increase from 11 percent in 2020.
 Race other than white was determined by grouping black or African-American; American Indian or Alaska Native; Asian; Native, Hawaiian, or Other Pacific Islander; two or more races; and other/unknown into one category.
-In 2019, 2 percent of staff reported as Hispanic; there was no change in 2020.
+In 2021, 3 percent of staff reported as Hispanic; this is a 1 percent increase from 2020.